DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/Methodology/README.md

   <img src="../Images/SNN_Testing.PNG" alt="SNN Testing" width="450"/>
 </p>

 It is important to note that out of these 155 test samples, 80 were **seen** in the Fibonacci Series dataset during training.
 The SNN model classified these correctly.
-More importantly the remaining 75 samples in the test dataset were **unseen** during training to which the SNN classified 72 correctly (96% on unseen data).
+More importantly the remaining 75 samples in the test dataset were **unseen** during training to which the SNN classified 72 correctly (96% accuracy on unseen data).

 ## **Stage 7 - Smart Watchdog Implementation**: